Welcome to the largest mall and retail history site on the internet!

 The company, based in Matthews (a suburb of Charlotte, North Carolina), went public in 1970.
 Growth continued into the mid-1980s and, after a slight slump in the late 1980s, continued into the 21st century.

-Family Dollar fended off hostile takeover offer attempts from its primary rival, Dollar General Stores, during 2014.
+Family Dollar fended off hostile takeover attempts from its primary rival, Dollar General Stores, during 2014.
 Eventually, a merger was worked out with Virginia-based Dollar Tree.
 The deal closed in July 2015, with Family Dollar becoming a Dollar Tree subsidiary.
 The Family Dollar "HQ" was moved to Chesapeake, Virginia.
-As of November 2023, there were 8,402 Family Dollar stores in operation in forty-eight states.
+As of December 2025, there were over 7,000 Family Dollar stores in operation in forty-eight states.

 An early Family Dollar store is seen above, where everything was sold for under 3 dollars.